 The handler sits the dog in the dog box.
 The handler may cue the dog to stay then proceeds to the handler box or line.
 The handler turns to face the dog.
 The handler then, without prompting from the Judge, calls the dog and then cues the dog to drop within the "drop zone".
 Once the dog has completed the drop, the handler will cue the dog to sit.
 The handler will then call the dog and then cue the dog to stand within the "stand zone".
+The dog shall not sit, rather stop forward motion and remain in a stationary stand position for a noticeable pause.
 Once the dog is standing, the handler will call the dog to the front position.